gl91306/bpp/README.md

 5. Make a [Pull Request](https://github.com/HackerDaGreat57/bpp/pulls).
 Only trusted Collaborators will have push access to the repository, and everyone else always has Pull Request permissions.

 ### Map
 I use [Visual Studio Code](https://github.com/microsoft/vscode) to edit the source code of the program, mainly because VS Code is the only editor apart from the real Visual Studio that has built-in IntelliSense.
 There is an [extention](https://github.com/wk-j/vscode-save-and-run) I have installed in VS Code that runs a Task every time my source code file is saved.
-That Task runs a Windows Batch File that is responsible for setting up the build and calling `mingw32-make`.
+That Task runs a Windows Batch File that is responsible for setting up the build and calling GCC.

 Since all the code of the program is in one file, I used a [bookmarks extention](https://github.com/alefragnani/vscode-bookmarks) as well.
 It is configured to store bookmarks in [`.vscode/bookmarks.json`](https://github.com/HackerDaGreat57/bpp/blob/main/.vscode/bookmarks.json).